 Technology and Innovation

 Staying at the forefront of security technology is paramount in today’s environment.
-Private security firms have the resources to invest in cutting-edge technology, such as AI-empowered scheduling systems and workforce management tools.
+Contract security firms have the resources to invest in cutting-edge technology, such as AI-empowered scheduling systems and workforce management tools.
 These firms continuously update their technological capabilities to meet evolving threats, providing clients with state-of-the-art security solutions.

 Accountability and Performance